setrf/traveling-salesman-env/environments/traveling_salesman/README.md

 # traveling-salesman

 Single-turn TSP routing environment for verifiers / Prime-RL.
-Each example is a small TSP instance (4–7 cities) specified by coordinates.
+Each example is a medium TSP instance (default 10 cities) specified by coordinates.
 The agent must return a tour as space-separated city indices starting/ending at city 0.
 Reward is `optimal_distance / tour_distance` (1.0 = optimal, 0 for invalid).

 ### Overview
 - **Environment ID**: `traveling-salesman`